shorebirdtech/website/src/pages/terms/index.md

 - You must be a human.
 Accounts registered by “bots” or other automated methods are not permitted.
-- You must provide your name, a valid email address, and any other information requested in order to complete the signup process for Your Account.
+- You must provide your name, a valid email address, and any other information requested in order to complete the sign-up process for Your Account.
 All such information shall be accurate and complete.
 - Your login may only be used by one person - a single login shared by multiple people is not permitted.